academic-resources/odin/pattern_matching.md

   puts :no_match
 end** # => match
 ```
-** Here we've matched against the type of the arrays elements, this is an example of Ruby matching against a pattern rather than the actual values in the array.** What happens if we have more elements in the array?** ```ruby
+** Here we've matched against the type of the arrays elements, this is an example of Ruby matching against a pattern rather than the actual values in the array :**

+What happens if we have more elements in the array?** ```ruby
 arr = [1, 2, 3]** case arr
 in [Integer, Integer]
   puts :no_match